mehulagg/gitlab/doc/development/documentation/restful_api_styleguide.md

 stage: none
 group: Development
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
-description: 'Writing styles, markup, formatting, and other standards for GitLab Documentation.'
+description: "Writing styles, markup, formatting, and other standards for GitLab's RESTful APIs."
 ---

 # RESTful API